Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Methodology

 \section{Methodology}

-In this section, we briefly present the general schema of active learning along with the models and strategies we employ in this study.
-In the generic problem of active learning, we consider that among the possible collection of all design points, $X=\{\mathbf{x}_1,\mathbf{x}_2,\hdots\}$, and their corresponding responses, $\mathbf{y}=\{y_1,y_2,\hdots\}$, the actively growing set of observed (i.e., labeled) data $\mathcal{D}^N=\{(\mathbf{x}_{o_i},y_{o_i})\}_{i=1}^N$ is accessed by the underlying model where $\mathbf{x}_{o_i}{\in}\mathbb{R}^d$ are the sampled queries so far, and $y_{o_i}{\in}\mathbb{R}$ is the corresponding output response.
-The objective of active learning in a regression setting is to select the next sample $\mathbf{x}_{o_{N+1}}$ from the search space $\mathcal{S}$ which will be the most informative towards learning the unknown black-box function $f(\mathbf{x})$ given the current knowledge.
+In this section, we present the general schema of active learning along with the models and strategies we employ in this study.
+Let $X=\{\mathbf{x}_1,\mathbf{x}_2,\hdots\}$ and $\mathbf{y}=\{y_1,y_2,\hdots\}$ represent the possible collection of all design points and their corresponding responses respectively.
+In the generic problem of active learning, we consider that the actively growing set of queried (i.e., labeled) data $\mathcal{D}^N=\{(\mathbf{x}_{o_i},y_{o_i})\}_{i=1}^N$ is accessed by the underlying model.
+Here, $\mathbf{x}_{o_i}{\in}\mathbb{R}^d$ and $y_{o_i}{\in}\mathbb{R}$ are the queried data and their corresponding output responses respectively.
+The objective of active learning in a regression setting is to select the next data $\mathbf{x}_{o_{N+1}}$ from the search space, $X$, which will be the most informative towards learning the unknown black-box function $f(\mathbf{x})$ given the current knowledge.
 The response $y_{{o}_{N+1}}$ is obtained via simulation or physical experiments.
 By actively selecting the data to learn from, it can rapidly reduce the generalization error which is the prediction error of the algorithm at the data unobserved so far.
 The process is iterated until stopping criteria e.g., the maximum number of labeled data, or predicted change, have been satisfied.
-See Figure~1 for a flow chart of the active learning approach.
+See Figure~\ref{fig:flowchartAL} for a flow chart of the active learning approach.